 The Lee Roy Parnell Story

-Following his deal at Arista and Career, Parnell was ready to expand his musical horizons and partnered up with the rootsy Vanguard label in Los Angeles.
-His debut album with them was 2001′s Tell the Truth, which was recorded at the world-renowned Muscle Shoals Sound by Johnny Sandlin (chief engineer for Capricorn Records and The Allman Brothers Band).
-In keeping with his quest for more artistic freedom, he teamed back up with Universal South in 2006, to return to the studio to record Back to the Well.
-This album delved even further into his blues and southern soul roots.
-With the release of this album, Parnell received some very rare support from Gibson Guitars with a series of guitar clinics interwoven with tour dates across the country in a custom Gibson tour bus.
+With the release of Back To The Well, Parnell received some very rare support from Gibson Guitars with a series of guitar clinics interwoven with tour dates across the country in a custom Gibson tour bus.
 Parnell went on to collaborate with Gibson on a signature model celebrating the ’57 Les Paul Goldtop in 2001.
-His relationship with Gibson and the Les Paul is not a new one.
-Parnell’s first Goldtop was a 1956 model he bought when he was 15-years-old and was his only guitar well into his 30’s.
-Although he experimented for a few years after that with different guitars, searching for his own sound, he ultimately returned to his first love, the 1956 Les Paul Goldtop in 2001 and helped Gibson reinvigorate the model.
-Talks then came about to develop a Lee Roy Parnell signature model and culminated with a final eight months of arduous development, producing Gibson’s Lee Roy Parnell Signature ’57 Les Paul Goldtop.
+His relationship with Gibson and the Les Paul is not a new one, wherein Parnell’s first Goldtop was a 1956 model he bought when he was 15-years-old, and was his only guitar well into his 30’s.
+Although he experimented for a few years after that with different guitars, searching for his own sound, he ultimately returned to his first love, the 1956 Les Paul Goldtop in 2001, and helped Gibson reinvigorate the model.
+Talks then came about to develop a Lee Roy Parnell Signature Model and culminated with a final eight months of arduous development, producing Gibson’s Lee Roy Parnell Signature ’57 Les Paul Goldtop.
 You can read more information about the guitar at gibson.com.

-The year 2011 brought Lee Roy Parnell what is probably his most cherished honor to date, when he was inducted into the Texas Heritage Songwriter’s Hall of Fame where he joined the company of legendary singer/songwriters such as Kris Kristofferson, Roy Orbison, Willie Nelson, Waylon Jennings, Rodney Crowell, JD Souther, Roger Miller, Guy Clark, and others.
-Parnell continues to produce and write with some of the most influential songwriters and recording artists nationwide as co-partner in his music publishing company, Dean Parnell Music, and is currently preparing for his first independent release, Midnight Believer (released August 11, 2017 via Vector Recordings).
+The year 2011 brought Lee Roy Parnell what is probably his most cherished honor to date—an induction into the Texas Heritage Songwriter’s Hall of Fame where he joined the company of legendary singer/songwriters such as Kris Kristofferson, Roy Orbison, Willie Nelson, Waylon Jennings, Rodney Crowell, JD Souther, Roger Miller, Guy Clark, and others.
+Parnell continues to produce and write with some of the most influential songwriters and recording artists in the world as co-partner in his music publishing company, Dean Parnell Music, and is currently supporting his first independent release, Midnight Believer (released August 11, 2017 via Vector Recordings).